meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 ### Explanation

 For simplicity sake, we want MeiliSearch to work without configuration.
 To achieve this, the expected behaviour of Meiilisearch is to consider all attributes to be both `displayedAttributes` and `SearchableAttributes` by default.
-Currently, the `SearchabeAttributes` fields is order sensitive: the order of the fields in this array define the order of the fields in any documents, hence it's importance in a search with the attribute ranking rule.
+Currently, the `searchableAttributes` fields is order sensitive: the order of the fields in this array define the order of the fields in any documents, hence it's importance in a search with the attribute ranking rule.
 By default, this order is set to the order of the fields of the first document to be indexed.

 The default values for both of these attributes is `["*"]` (wildcard), to symbolize that all fields are contained.

 This way of doing thing comes with a few caveats, that need to be addressed here:

-#### wildcard (*) & `searchable_attributes` order
+#### wildcard (*) & `searchableAttributes` order

-The current choice of having an ordered array for `SearchableAttributes` means that when the value is set to wildcard (its default value), we loose all information about the order.
+The current choice of having an ordered array for `searchableAttributes` means that when the value is set to wildcard (its default value), we loose all information about the order.

-> When the searchable attributes value is set to ["*"] the priority of the documents attributes is undefined.
+> When the searchable attributes value is set to `["*"]` the priority of the documents attributes is undefined.

 By default searchable attributes should be in the order of the first indexed document, for example: